All Episodes

 The United States Attorney General, a man called Eric Holder, lies to Congress.

-And he is in contempt of Congress.
+And he's in contempt of Congress.

 And that's fine.

-So Eric Holder, the font of the American uh justice system, can lie to anyone he wants to.
+So Eric Holder, the font of the American justice system, can lie to anyone he wants to.

 So Louise, I would love to.

-I will bake I will bake you a cake and uh I appreciate that.
+I will bake you a cake.

 A cake.